 Average temperature in Rome in October: 18 °C or 64 °F

 I associate November in Rome with plenty of rain.
 The leaves fall from the trees and the honey-colored buildings seem to lose some of their sunburnt feeling.
 However, this past November was exceptionally mild and we sat outside sipping wine in the sun around the city.
 You do being to feel the cold creeping in, but add an extra layer and you will be fine.
 This is the time of year when carrying an umbrella starts to be advised, but it shouldn’t stop you from visiting.

 Average temperature in Rome in November: 13 °C or 55 °F

 December in Rome:

 By the time December rolls around, Rome is feeling decidedly festive.
 It hasn’t snowed in Rome since 2011 – but since I have lived here it has snowed twice and one time was in December.
 I count snow in Rome as a pro, rather than a con because the Trevi Fountain in the snow is really something else.
-There will be flurry of shopping activity in the center but no where near the crowds of summer.
+There will be a flurry of shopping activity in the center but nowhere near the crowds of summer.
 Keep in mind that December 8th is a major national holiday.
 Expect closures on Christmas day (25), as well as 26 December (Santo Stefano).
 Some businesses will close for the whole week between Christmas and New Year’s, and many will only open for half a day on New Year’s Eve.
-However, the city is so charming, you can wander through the cobblestone streets strung with lights and then cosy up in one of Rome’s best wine bars for a perfect evening without the crowds.
+However, the city is so charming, you can wander through the cobblestone streets strung with lights and then cozy up in one of Rome’s best wine bars for a perfect evening without the crowds.

 Average temperature in Rome in December: 10 °C or 50 °F